-TrustFactory CAs require multiple persons for critical CA tasks (e.g. Key Pair generation, backup and recovery) so that any malicious activity would require collusion.
+TrustFactory CAs require multiple persons for critical CA tasks (e.g., Key Pair generation, backup and recovery) so that any malicious activity would require collusion.
 All participants shall serve in a trusted role as defined in Section 5.2.1 above.

-The HSMs define a separation of roles for specific tasks, and in addition each role requires multi-person control as defined in the table below:
+The HSMs define a separation of roles for specific tasks, and in addition, each role requires multi-person control as defined in the table below:

 ADMIN tasks SHAREHOLDER tasks USER tasks

-ROOT CAs 2 of 3 3 of 5 1 of 1
+Root CAs 2 of 3 3 of 5 1 of 1

+Subordinate CAs 2 of 3 2 of 3 1 of 1

-ISSUING CAs 2 of 3 2 of 3 1 of 1
+Issuing CAs 2 of 3 2 of 3 1 of 1